National Youth Council

 - term begins in September and concludes in August

-- participation in one virtual meeting (two hours) per month from September-June
+- participation in one virtual committee meeting (two hours) per month from September-June

 - participation in two to six additional hours a month for project work and virtual collaboration

-- council members are eligible to serve for a second term without reapplying
+- council members are eligible to serve for a two-year term

 Key roles and responsibilities